 21 Library Ln. • Williston, VT

 While Williston Public Library already existed in the 1940s, it was on the second floor of a general store and did little to appeal to local children.
 Every summer during the forties and fifties, Dorothy Alling, a teacher, invited kids to her "Little Folks Library" -- a.k.a.
 Her House -- for snacks, stories, and books.
-She built her collection through any and all methods, including writing to local celebrities like Normal Rockwell and asking for donations.
+She built her collection through any and all methods, including writing to local celebrities like Norman Rockwell and asking for donations.
 Alling didn't forget the parents, however, donating many books to the main library as well.
 After Alling died, her husband paid for a new library built in her honor, combining both collections.

 Photo via facebook